Ol' Waylon

-Ol' Waylon is a studio album by American country music artist Waylon Jennings.
+Ol' Waylon is the twenty-fourth studio album by American country music artist Waylon Jennings.
 It was released on RCA Victor in 1977.
 It eventually became one of Jennings' highest-selling albums, due in no small part to the phenomenal success of the chart-topping "Luckenbach, Texas (Back to the Basics of Love)."
 It was also the singer's fourth solo album in a row to reach the top of the country charts, remaining there for thirteen weeks and becoming country music's first platinum album by any single solo artist.